Skip to Content

 Drafting My Will, Financial Power of Attorney, and More

-Quicken Willmaker Plus 2007Initially, I expected to have to hire a lawyer to help me draft all of these legal documents, however my Dad suggested I could find standard forms on the Internet.
-A few Google searches on the topic lead me to discover Quicken Willmaker Plus 2007 which would allow me to create all of the documents on my own for less than $50.
-I bought the software, and spent this past Sunday afternoon filling out the questionnaires for each document.
+A few Google searches led me to discover Quicken Willmaker Plus, which would allow me to create all the documents independently for less than $50.
+I bought the software and spent this past Sunday afternoon filling out the questionnaires for each document.

-The software lead me through each one step-by-step, in easy to understand, yet detailed language.
-Since I do not have a printer, I downloaded some freeware to “print” the documents to PDF files.
-It took a little extra time, as I had to play with the margins to ensure the page breaks were in the right place (as the documents can be rendered null and void if things don't line up properly).
-I'd estimate it took a few hours.
-I have a small family, and being single, without children or real estate to my name, I was able to skip a lot of the questions.
+It took a little extra time, as I had to play with the margins to ensure the page breaks were in the right place (as the documents can be rendered null and void if things don't line up correctly).

 Planning a trip?
 Go Backpacking recommends: